harvester/harvester/docs/automatic-installation.md

 - Serve the ISO file.

-  Copy or move the ISO file to an appropriate location so it can be downloaded via HTTP server. e.g.,
+  Copy or move the ISO file to an appropriate location so it can be downloaded via the HTTP server. e.g.,

   ```
   sudo mkdir -p /usr/share/nginx/html/harvester/